Use hardware and software to improve ECDHE and ECDSA cipher performance

 Previously, ECDHE and ECDSA computation on a Citrix ADC appliance was performed only on the hardware (Cavium chips), which limited the number of SSL sessions at any given time.
 With this enhancement, some operations are also performed in the software.
 That is, processing is done both on the Cavium chips and on the CPU cores to improve ECDHE and ECDSA cipher performance.

 Benefits are greatest if the current CPU utilization is not too high, because the CPU threshold is not exclusive to ECDHE and ECDSA computation.
-For example, if the current workload on the Citrix ADC appliance consumes 50% of the CPU cycles, and the threshold is set to 80%, ECDHE and ECDSA computation can use an additional 30% of the cycles.
+For example, if the current workload on the appliance consumes 50% of the CPU cycles, and the threshold is set to 80%, ECDHE and ECDSA computation can only use 30%.
 After the configured software crypto threshold of 80% is reached, further ECDHE and ECDSA computation is offloaded to the hardware.
 In that case, actual CPU utilization might exceed 80%, because performing ECDHE and ECDSA computations in hardware consumes some CPU cycles.

 Enable the hybrid model by using the CLI